 OpenRules Decision Manager supports Serverless Architecture with multiple Decision Microservices.
 Enterprise-level Decision Models can be organized as sets of well-orchestrated decision microservices:

-To support Service Orchestration of decision services it supports special decision tables for assembling new decision services using the existing decision services with orchestrating logic described in business rules.
+To support Service Orchestration, OpenRules provides special decision tables for assembling new decision services using the existing ones with orchestrating logic described in business rules.
 OpenRules supports the development of domain-specific libraries of decision services.

-You may start with examples of simple decision models and quickly switch to development of your own Decision Services of any complexity.
+Start with examples of simple decision models and then switch to the development of your own Decision Services of any complexity.